rubocode/wfs/introduction/index.md

 > Designing a system thus becomes the discipline of
 > organizing clusters of knowledge.
-> Ultimaltely, an exercise in knowledge management.
+> Ultimaltely, it is an exercise in knowledge management.

 A cluster of knowledge has a _root_ or a _handle_.
 Any arbitrary graph of knowledge can be considered a cluster when you give